 What is EUPATI?

-The European Patients’ Academy on Therapeutic Innovation (EUPATI) is a multi-stakeholder public-private partnership originally established by the IMI-EUPATI project (2012-2017).
+The European Patients’ Academy on Therapeutic Innovation (EUPATI) is a multi-stakeholder public-private partnership originally launched by the IMI-EUPATI project (2012-2017) and hosted by the European Patients’ Forum (EPF) from 2017 to 2020.
+EUPATI is today established as an independent Foundation in the Netherlands.
 It is a successful programme that provides education and training to increase the capacity and capability of patients and patient representatives to understand and meaningfully contribute to medicines research and development (R&D), and to improve the availability of medical information for patients and other stakeholders.

-If you would like to collaborate with EUPATI, please check this page.
+If you would like to collaborate with EUPATI, please visit this page.

 What does EUPATI offer?

-The Patient Course is an exciting and unique opportunity offering patients and patient representatives expert-level training in medicines research and development.
-The Course is a blended mixture of e-learning training events over 15 months.
+The EUPATI Patient Expert Training Programme is an exciting and unique opportunity offering patients and patient representatives expert-level training in medicines research and development.
+The Programme is a mixture of e-learning and training events .
 To date, more than 150 patient experts have graduated and have acquired skills and knowledge to make meaningful, active contributions in high level processes of patient engagement in medicines research and development.
-For more information about the redesign of the Course, click here.
+For more information about the redesign of the Programme, click here.

 The Toolbox was launched in January 2016 and contains a library of information around medicines research and development.
 This information is not medicine- or disease-specific.
 More than 4 million users have accessed the information on the Toolbox in less than four years, and users can access the Toolbox information in 13 languages.
 Explore the Toolbox.